reddit-economics/economics-wiki/faq_basicincome.md

 * Will healthcare programs be eliminated and lumped into the UBI fund, or dealt with separately?
 * How do we deal with children and education?
 In theory, granting a full UBI to each child could be enough to provide a child's living expenses and education.
 But there is risk that parents might spend that money imprudently and neglect their children's education.
 * Should we measure federal money only, or state/local programs as well?
-* Should we also eliminate of [tax expenditures](https://en.wikipedia.org/wiki/Tax_expenditure) like mortgage-interest and healthcare deductions, which can be argued as middle-class welfare programs?
+* Should we also eliminate [tax expenditures](https://en.wikipedia.org/wiki/Tax_expenditure) like mortgage-interest and healthcare deductions, which can be portrayed as middle-class welfare programs?
 * How to deal with social security, which is a system you pay into and only partially redistributive?

 In order to come up with a real estimate of how large a UBI the US could currently afford, choices need to be made about all these programs.
 [Ed Dolan](http://www.economonitor.com/dolanecon/2014/01/13/could-we-afford-a-universal-basic-income/) has built a comprehensive estimate based around